-Income taxes are accounted for using the asset and liability method, as prescribed in SFAS No. 109, Accounting for Income Taxes ("SFAS 109").
+Income taxes are accounted for using the asset and liability method, as per FASB guidance, Accounting for Income Taxes.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 A valuation allowance is recorded against deferred tax assets if it is more likely than not those assets will not be realized.
 No deferred U.S. federal income taxes have been provided for the undistributed foreign corporate earnings since they have been permanently reinvested in the Company's foreign operations.
 It is not practical to determine the amount of additional tax that may be payable in the event these earnings are repatriated.
-Effective January 1, 2007, the Company, adopted Financial Accounting Standards Board Interpretation No. 48, Accounting For Uncertainty in Income Taxes-an interpretation of SFAS No. 109 ("FIN 48").
+Effective January 1, 2007, the Company, adopted FASB guidance Accounting For Uncertainty in Income Taxes.
 It is the Company's policy to provide for uncertain tax positions and the related interest and penalties based upon management's assessment of whether a tax benefit is more likely than not to be sustained upon examination by tax authorities.

-20. Regulatory Requirements
+19. Regulatory Requirements